Pet Care Blog

 • Keep your dog out of the sun and hot temperatures

-How to tell if your dog is overheated
+How to tell if a dog is overheated

-No matter how careful you are, it’s always possible for your dog to overheat.
+No matter how careful you are, it’s always possible for your dog to suffer from heat exhaustion.
+Rising body temperature is a key indicator of heat distress in dogs.
 Here are the typical signs you should watch out for:

 • Heavy drooling or thicker than usual saliva